 Sticking to an exercise regime or a commitment to a team or club can be difficult for students, especially those who easily become distracted.
 The SMART approach to goal-setting uses a simple but highly effective formula which is popular with athletes and coaches when setting both short-term and long-term goals.

 Use the formula to set an individual student or team a goal that adheres to the following SMART principles:

-The visualisation of a former or dream victory is proven to increase motivation and confidence levels in athletes.
-In this mental rehearsal, which doubles as a visualisation technique, all the senses are used in order to heighten reality and intensity.
+The visualization of a former or dream victory is proven to increase motivation and confidence levels in athletes.
+In this mental rehearsal, which doubles as a visualization technique, all the senses are used in order to heighten reality and intensity.

 Premiership footballers touch the top of the tunnel for good luck before running on to the pitch; rituals have always been an important part of sport.
 For many athletes, they can mean the difference between defeat or victory; their superstition leads them to believe without the ritual they will fail, so in completing the ritual, they feel empowered and prepared to win.
 Create a ritual for your team – this could be anything from a pre-match chant to a simple hand signal.
 Not only will it improve a sense of camaraderie, psychologically and unconsciously, it will empower performance.

 Loving your sport